 “Support a rationale for targeting limbic cortical interneuron function in the prevention and treatment of schizophrenia.”

-People with schizophrenia aren’t lab rats and shouldn’t be treated as such, in my opinion.
+People with schizophrenia aren’t lab rats and shouldn’t be treated as such.
 They often don’t need something externally done to them to recover from brain disorders.

 Doesn’t the fact that embryonic precursors to the adult brain helped “cure” the abnormalities tell us where to look for the disorders’ beginnings?
 Let’s not miss a big clue as to when brain disorders may start.